In this section

 Your baby will need surgery.
-Until surgery, we will cover your baby’s bowel with moist, warm, sterile gauze.
-We also will place the lower half of your baby's body in a bag to hold moisture and heat in.
+Until surgery, we will place the lower half of your baby's body in a bag to hold moisture and heat in.

 During surgery, we will put the organs back inside your baby's abdomen.
 If possible, the entire bowel will be put back into the abdominal cavity during this surgery.
 This is referred to as a "primary closure."
 If the intestines do not all fit, we will place the remainder of exposed bowel in a sac or "silo" and put the intestines back into your baby’s abdomen gradually.
 The sac will be reduced daily or as your baby tolerates.
 We will close the abdominal wall at a later time, once all the bowel is in the abdomen.

 Help with breathing: After surgery, your baby may not be able to breathe effectively on his or her own due to the increased pressure on the diaphragm from the bowels that are now in the abdominal cavity.
 We will place a special tube at the time of surgery to assist with breathing (if it was not needed earlier).
 This tube will stay in until your baby can breathe effectively on his or her own.
 Typically, babies no longer need support from a ventilator after about 3 days after final closure of the abdomen.